catalystneuro/neuroconv/docs/developer_guide/docker_images.rst

 Publish Container to GitHub
 ---------------------------

-The `LABEL` is the important item here.
-In each docker file we wish to publish on the GitHub Container Registry (GHCR), we will label them such as
+The `LABEL` is the important item here; it determines the host repository on the GitHub Container Registry (GHCR).
+In each docker file we wish to publish on the GHCR, we will add this label right after the `FROM` clause

 .. code:

+    FROM PARENT_IMAGE:TAG
-    LABEL org.opencontainers.image.source=https://github.com/OWNER/REPO
+    LABEL org.opencontainers.image.source=https://github.com/catalystneuro/neuroconv

-After building the image, publish the container with
+After building the image itself, we can publish the container with

 .. code:

-    docker tag IMAGE_NAME ghcr.io/catalystneuro/neuroconv:TAG
+    docker tag IMAGE_NAME ghcr.io/catalystneuro/IMAGE_NAME:TAG
     export CR_PAT="<YOUR GITHUB SECRET TOKEN>"
-    echo $CR_PAT | docker login ghcr.io -u <YOUR GITHUB USERNAME> --password-stdin docker push ghcr.io/catalystneuro/neuroconv:TAG
+    echo $CR_PAT | docker login ghcr.io -u <YOUR GITHUB USERNAME> --password-stdin docker push ghcr.io/catalystneuro/IMAGE_NAME:TAG

+.. note: Though it may appear confusing, the use of the `IMAGE_NAME` in these steps determines only the _name_ of the package as available from the 'packages' screen of the host repository; the `LABEL` itself ensured the upload and linkage to the NeuroConv GHCR.